How To Paint A Vintage Pumpkin Truck

 Then use the back of any of your brushes to stamp a titanium white dot in the middle of each of the tires.

-8. Paint the pumpkin with cadmium orange hue, cadmium red hue and titanium white.
+8. Paint the pumpkin with cadmium orange hue, cadmium red medium hue and titanium white.
 Use your 1/4″ flat for this as well.

 Dip your 1/4″ flat in white and cadmium orange hue.